Anajoshi14/Anajoshi14/README.md

 - 🔭 Currently working with **Golang**, **Redis**, **PostgreSQL**, and **Terraform**
 - 🌱 Exploring **Distributed Systems**, **System Design**, and **Kafka**
 - 🧠 Practicing **Data Structures & Algorithms** to strengthen problem-solving
-- 📫 Reach me at: anaghajoshi1999@gmail.com
+- 📫 How to reach me: anaghajoshi1999@gmail.com

 ---